Valentine's Day Memory Game for Preschoolers

 How to Prepare Valentine’s Day Memory Game

-This game’s cards must be durable and strong, because the children will manipulate them in any kind of way, and you want them to last a long time.
+The cards in this game must be durable and robust because the children will manipulate them in any way, and you want them to last a long time.

-Once you get them ready, you might want to place them in a small basket, a little box, or in a Ziploc bag, so they can stay together and you don’t lose some of the cards.
+Once you get them ready, you might want to place them in a small basket, a little box, or a Ziploc bag so they can stay together and you don’t lose some of the cards.

 Begin by printing two sets of each page using white cardstock.
-Then cut out and laminate each of the tiles to protect them and make them last longer.
-That way at the end of the month you can store the game in a pencil case or a Zip-lock bag to protect it and use it year after year.
+Then, cut out and laminate each of the tiles to protect them and make them last longer.
+At the end of the month, you can store the game in a pencil case or a Zip-lock bag to protect it and use it year after year.

-If your preschoolers have been exposed to other memory games, they are probably going to be able to work independently.
-However, for new students or children who are not familiar with these types of games your guidance.
+If your preschoolers have been exposed to other memory games, they will probably be able to work independently; however, for new students or children unfamiliar with these types of games, your guidance.

 Valentine's Day Memory Game mockup 2